 As you get older, you learn to respect yourself

 The day you start valuing and caring for yourself, you stop self-ruin.
-Usually, people wake up when they have led an adult life for some time and learned to look through illusions.
+Usually, people wake up when they have led an adult life for some time and learn to look through illusions.

-Instead of feeling low you want to spend time in learning and improving yourself.
-Ultimately, it is you who are going to be there for yourself.
+Instead of feeling low, you should spend time learning and improving yourself.
+Ultimately, it is you who is going to be there for yourself.
 Friends will leave you sooner or later.